SaveSeaFromNuc-pollutedWater/FactsAboutNuc-pollutedWater/README_EN.md

 4. **Community Engagement:** We provide a platform for individuals concerned about environmental issues to interact, share experiences, and plan actions.

 Please join us in our efforts to oppose the dischargement of nuclear-polluted water into the sea and provide potential solutions.
 Through education, cooperation, and action, we can create a more sustainable and clean future for our planet.

+## Code or Content Contributions

+Welcome to all friends who are interested in contributing code and content to this project.

+You can refer to the [Contribution Guide](https://Nuc.PJ568.eu.org/zh-Hans-CN/Contribute/?language=english) for relevant information.

+Before submitting code, please make sure you are familiar with the [mdBook](https://rust-lang.github.io/mdBook/) system.

+### Guidelines

+* Fork the source code, download it to your local machine, and run the project.
+* Add/modify code.
+* <b style="color:red">⚠️ Thoroughly test the changes you made ⚠️</b>.
+* After confirming correctness, submit your changes to GitHub.
+* Create a Pull Request.

+### Please Note

+* A single Pull Request should not include too many modifications.
+Please ensure that each submission is specific to a particular feature, and be sure to explain the purpose of the changes, e.g., fixing a specific bug, optimizing a method, etc., to facilitate code review.
+* For bug fixes, you should associate the Pull Request with the corresponding bug issue so that others know the issue has been addressed.
+* For significant new features, you should first submit an issue, such as "Add XXX feature," and only begin work after confirming the necessity of adding that feature.
+* For subjective style and interaction logic adjustments, such as color, icon usage, and certain preset configuration additions or modifications, they are generally not accepted.
+However, you can discuss these in the Discussions section.
+* Other changes, such as simple code optimizations and documentation corrections, will be accepted as long as they are reasonable.